 Professor John Stephens

-John is currently a teacher and researcher in the School of Built Environment at Curtin University.
+John is retired from Curtin University but still teaches and researches in the School of Built Environment as an adjunct.
 His area of expertise and study includes architectural history, cultural heritage, community, identity, memory and commemoration.

 Originally a practicing architect, John is a member of the Australia Asia Pacific Institute at Curtin University and an active volunteer in State heritage matters.
 He is a Councillor of the National Trust and member of ICOMOS.